semaphoreci/docs/docs/faq/faq.md

 error: RPC failed; curl 18 transfer closed with outstanding read data remaining
 fatal: expected flush after ref listing
 ```
-It means the communication between Semaphore and Github was interrupted.
+It means that communication between Semaphore and Github was interrupted.
-As a workaround, you may add <code>retry</code> to the failed command:
+As a workaround, you can add <code>retry</code> to the failed command:
 ```bash
 retry -t 5 <command>
 ```
-You may find more information about the <code>retry</code> tool <a href="https://docs.semaphoreci.com/reference/toolbox-reference/#retry">here</a>.
+You can find more information about the <code>retry</code> tool <a href="https://docs.semaphoreci.com/reference/toolbox-reference/#retry">here</a>.
     </p>
 </details>